alphasaft/Micro/docs/syntax.md

 #########################################

-## Any part of an expression can be replaced by a macro call.
+## Macros are, in a sense, the syntactical heart of Micro.
+## They are very versatile, and come in two flavors :

+## A block macro is, as its name suggest, a block of code, wrapped inside
+## a pair of brackets.
 The syntax is the following :
-macro(arg1; ...; argn) {
+macroName(arg1; ...; argn) {
     stmt1;
     ...;
     stmtn;
 };

-## Where argi as well as stmti can be any valid expression, including other macros.
+## stmti and argi must be valid expressions.
+The argument list is often called
+## the head, while the statement list is called the body.

 ## Line breaks and spaces are irrelevant, so this is fine as well :
 macro(